SystemFw/blog/content/staging/programs-as-values-draft.md

     .transformOutput(length => length > 10)
 ```

-We can complete our `In` algebra with an elimination form in order to
+Finally, we complete `In` with an elimination form so that we can
 embed it into bigger programs, as usual we will translate to `IO`:

 ```scala